-Federal law requires that the maximum load rating be molded into the sidewall of the tire.
-If you look at a tire sidewall, you may see some "typical" information, such as:
+Federal law requires that the maximum load rating be moulded into the sidewall of the tire.
+If you look at a tire sidewall, you might see some "typical" information, such as:

 Max.
-Load Single 2880 Lbs at 85 psi cold
+Load Single 3640 Lbs at 85-psi cold

 Max.
-Load Dual 2470 Lbs at 85 psi cold
+Load Dual 3415 Lbs at 85-psi cold

-The maximum load allowed for the size tire and load rating and the minimum cold air-inflation pressure needed to carry that stated maximum load are noted on the tire.
+The maximum load allowed for the size of the tire and load rating and the minimum cold air-inflation pressure needed to carry that stated maximum load are noted on the tire.
 Using less air pressure would reduce the load-carrying capacity of the tire.

-The amount of air pressure you need depends on the weight of the fully loaded motorhome.
+NOTE: The amount of air pressure you need depends on the weight of the fully loaded motorhome.
 You cannot determine the correct air-inflation pressure, unless you know the actual weights of the motorhome.